SergiusTheBest/plog/README.md

 ```

 ##Unicode
+Plog is unicode aware and wide string friendly.
 All messages are converted to a system native char type:

-* `wchar_t` - for windows
+* `wchar_t` - on Windows
-* `char` - for all other systems
+* `char` - on all other systems

+`char` is treated as:

+* active code page - on Windows
+* UTF-8 - on all other systems

-Internally plog uses `nstring` and `nstringstream` that are defined as:
+Internally Plog uses `nstring` and `nstringstream` that are defined as:

 ```cpp
 #ifdef _WIN32